rmakki/retrofire/README.md

 OR

-2- Adding the authentication parameters as a parameter to each Retrofire request
+2- Adding the authentication parameters as a parameter to each Retrofire request you make:

         a- If you are using Firebase ID Tokens fbSvc.addQueryParam("auth","<FirebaseIDToken>");